5-HT3 receptor

-The 5-HT_{3} receptors are a subclass of serotonin receptors.
-They belong to the Cys-loop superfamily of ligand-gated ion channels (LGICs) and differ structurally and functionally from all other 5-HT receptors (5-hydroxytryptamine = serotonin) which are G protein-coupled receptors.
+The 5-HT_{3} receptors are a subclass of serotonin (5-HT) receptors.
+They belong to the Cys-loop superfamily of ligand-gated ion channels (LGICs) and differ structurally and functionally from all other serotonin receptors, which are G protein-coupled receptors.
 5-HT_{3} receptors are cation channels, that is, they are permeable to sodium (Na), potassium (K), and calcium (Ca) ions and mediate neuronal depolarization and excitation within the central and peripheral nervous systems.

 As with other ligand gated ion channels, the 5-HT_{3} receptor consists of five subunits arranged around a central ion conducting pore.
-Binding of the neurotransmitter 5-hydroxytryptamine (serotonin) to the 5-HT_{3} receptor opens the channel, which, in turn, leads to an excitatory response in neurons.
+Binding of the neurotransmitter serotonin (or 5-hydroxytryptamine) to the 5-HT_{3} receptor opens the channel, which, in turn, leads to an excitatory response in neurons.
 The rapidly activating, desensitizing, inward current is predominantly carried by sodium and potassium ions.
 5-HT_{3} receptors have a negligible permeability to anions.
 They are most closely related by homology to the nicotinic acetylcholine receptor.